 Children with Special Health Care Needs (with Child Life option) [CSHCN] – the Children with Special Health Care Needs (with Child Life option; CSHCN) specialization prepares students for direct work with families and children who have special health care needs in interdisciplinary settings such as children’s hospitals, transitional programs (i.e. “step down” programs), and community-based organizations.
 Increases in poverty and disability have resulted in increases in the prevalence of children who experience chronic healthcare conditions and needs.
 Students in the CSHCN specialization are trained in developmental healthcare prevention and intervention supports to meet children’s social, emotional, and behavioral needs in diverse health and allied health settings.
-Upon completion of the program, students interested in applying for the Child Life Certificate (overseen by the National Child Life Council) will: have met the expected coursework requirements; and engaged in an officially sanctioned traditional or alternative Child Life internship as part of the MS program (supervised by a Certified Child Life Specialist).
+Upon completion of the program, students interested in applying for the Child Life Certificate (overseen by the National Child Life Council) will: have met the expected coursework requirements.
 Candidates must apply and achieve a passing score on the national certification exam to gain the practice certificate.

 Applied Research Methods for Child and Youth Serving Organizations [ARMO] - the Applied Research Methods for Child and Youth Serving Organizations (ARMO) specialization focuses on training applied research practitioners who are able to producing relevant, useful research to evaluate and enhance key programs for child and youth development.
 Child and youth serving organizations are increasingly expected to collect and analyze a variety of data in order to monitor outcomes, improve performance, and demonstrate effectiveness.
 Organizations that serve children and families, however, often are overworked and underfunded, making such data-oriented efforts burdensome.
 To meet the need of child and youth serving organizations, the ARMO specialization trains practitioners within a model of practical, applied research to evaluate program functioning, performance, and outcomes as well as to contribute to overall knowledge.